grosser/parallel_tests/README.markdown

 Options are:
-    -n [PROCESSES]                   How many processes to use, default: available CPUs -p, --path [PATH]                run tests inside this path only -f path/to/test_file,path/to/other_test_file
-        --files                      run these test files (comma-separated list w/o spaces) -r, --root [PATH]                execute test commands from this path -f, --files [FILES]              run these test files (comma-separated list w/o spaces) -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run
+    -n [PROCESSES]                   How many processes to use, default: available CPUs -p, --path [PATH]                run tests inside this path only -r, --root [PATH]                execute test commands from this path -f, --files [FILES]              run these test files (comma-separated list w/o spaces) -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run